 Some will say that family, friends and business shouldn’t mix, and that there’s too great a risk for something to fail and for it to cause permanent damage to a relationship.
 The same is also often said when it comes to lending cash to family and friends.
 Of course, it’s often easier said than done.
 After all, it’s only natural to want to help out someone in need, especially if that someone is close to you.
 There's likely a time in our lives where we've all needed to borrow money from someone in our social or family circle.

-So, if you’re thinking about lending money to family or friends, and they really don’t have any other option, here’s our advice on how to go about it.
+So, if you’re thinking about letting friends or family borrow money, or indeed you'll be the one doing the lending, and they really don’t have any other option, here’s our advice on how to go about it.

-Agree on how much you’re going to lend, as well as how and when you’ll start getting your money back.
+Agree on how much money they're going to borrow, as well as how and when you’ll start getting your money back.
 Then write it down and make sure you both sign it, so it’s a binding agreement (even if it’s just between the two of you).
 By keeping the transaction strictly business, the person you’re lending to is less likely to default on their repayments to you, and there’s little room for any miscommunication or confusion between you.

 Financial advice aside, as we said in the beginning, sometimes relationships trump money sense.
 So if you are going to lend money, just be sure to use your head, rather than your heart.

 More from our blog: